symil/lotus/README.md

 - Connect to `http://localhost:8000`.
 To try out the multiplayer, either ask someone else to join you or open multiple tabs.

-Note: the generated build folder is standalone.
+The generated build folder is standalone.
 It can be deployed and used on any server with Node.js installed.

 ## Tests